-f.1) If the two marked edges are not located on the same face, then 4 transient subtetrahedra will be constructed from the edges connecting both new nodes and these with the vertices opposite to the two faces which contain each one of them.
-This tetrahedra are called type III.a; see figure 2(c).
+f.1) If the two marked edges are not located on the same face, then 4 transient subtetrahedra will be constructed from the edges conecting both new nodes and these with the vertices opposite to the two faces which contain each one of them.
+This tetrahedra are called type III.a; see Figure 2(c).

-f.2) If the two marked edges are located on the same face, then 3 transient subtetrahedra are generated as figure 2(d) shows.
-The face defined by both marked edges is divided into 3 subtriangles, connecting the new node located in the longest edge with the opposite vertex and with the another new node, such that these three subtriangles and the vertex opposite to the face which contains them define three new subtetrahedra.
+f.2) If the two marked edges are located on the same face, then 3 transient subtetrahedra are generated as Figure 2(d) shows.
+The face determinated by both marked edges is divided into 3 subtriangles, connecting the new node located in the longest edge with the vertex opposite and with the another new node, such that these three subtriangles and the vertex opposite to the face which contains them define three new subtetrahedra.
 We remark that from the two possible choices, the longest marked edge is fixed as reference in order to take advantage in some cases of the properties of the bisection by the longest edge.
 These tetrahedra are called type III.b.

 g) Tetrahedra with 1 new node.
-Two transient subtetrahedra will be created as we can see in figure 2(e).
+Two transient subtetrahedra will be created as we can see in Figure 1(e).
 The new node is connected to the other two which are not located in the marked edge.
 This set of tetrahedra is called type IV.

 h) Tetrahedra without new node.
-These tetrahedra of $\tau_1$ are not divided and they will be inherited by the refined mesh $\tau_2$ .
-We call them type V tetrahedra; see figure 2(f).
+These tetrahedra of $\tau_1$ are not divided and they will be inherit by the refined mesh $\tau_2$ .
+We call them type V tetrahedra; see Figure 2(f).

 This classification process of the tetrahedra of $\tau_1$ is carried out by marking their edges simply.
-The mesh conformity is ensured in a local level analysing the neighbourhood among the tetrahedra which contain a marked edge by an expansion process that starts in the type I tetrahedra of paragraph (a).
-Thus, when the run along this set of type I tetrahedra is over, the resulting mesh is conformed and locally refined.
+The mesh conformity is ensured in a local level analysing the neighbourhood between the tetrahedra which contain a marked edge by an expansion process that starts in the type I tetrahedra of paragraph (a).
+Thus, when the run along this set of type I tetrahedra is over, the resulting mesh is conformal and locally refined.

-Fig. 2.
-Subdivision classification of a tetrahedron in function of the new nodes (white circles).
+Figure 2: Subdivision classification of a tetrahedron in function of the new nodes (white circles).

-Moreover, this is a low computational cost process, since the local expansion stops when we find tetrahedra whose edges must not be marked.
-Implementation details will be discussed in the next section.
+Moreover, this is a low computational cost process, since the local expansion stops when we find tetrahedra whose edges have not to be marked.
+Implementations details will be discussed on next section.